TYPE DESIGN INFORMATION PAGE last updated on Fri May 26 21:57:20 EDT 2017

 Elif Karabulut (Eskisehir, Turkey) created a teardrop and ball terminal-laden set of didone caps and called it Ivy Bodoni (2013).

-Turkish graphic and type designer, and calligrapher of both Latin and arabic.
-He lived from 1913-1987.
+Turkish graphic and type designer, and calligrapher of both Latin and Arabic.
+He lived from 1913 until 1987.
 His calligraphy has led to some fine alphabets, including a blackletter and a flared Basque alphabet.
 Picture.

 German type designer and graphic designer par excellence, born in 1947 in Stadthagen.
 He set up MetaDesign in Berlin in 1979.
 In 1988 he set up FontShop, home of the FontFont collection.
 He holds an honorary professorship at the Academy of Arts in Bremen, is board member of ATypI and the German Design Council, and president of the ISTD (International Society of Typographic Designers).
 In July 2000, Erik left MetaDesign Berlin.
 He now lives and works in Berlin, London and San Francisco, designing publications, complex design systems and more typefaces.
 He collaborated on the publication of the comprehensive FontBook.
 Author of Stop Stealing Sheep & Find Out How Type Works (2nd Edition) (Adobe Press, Second Edition, 2002, First Edition, 1993).
 He taught typography at the Art Academy in Bremen, and is guest-lecturer at several schools around the world.